mobileka/newbson/readme.md

 1. Read a file as a `String`
 2. Convert it to an array of bytes `[UInt8]`
 3. Convert the array to `Data`
-4. And finaly deserialize it
+4. And finally deserialize it

 Another problem is related to the current position of Swift: it's being mainly used for iOS and Mac development, so sometimes it's hard to find answers working equally well on Mac and Linux platforms.